Blog

 - Patient Collections

-Each important step in the lab RCM process identifies and utilizes patient data to make an insurance claim, and then follows up with the claim until the final payment is made.
+Each stage in the laboratory billing process identifies and uses patient data to submit an insurance claim, then follows up on the claim until the payer makes the final payment.

 Discover More: Reduce Denials and Stop Revenue Leakage With Integrated Laboratory Billing Management

 This lab billing scenario often leads to denied claims due to incorrect or missing patient information.
-On the other hand, an effective laboratory billing process reduces denied claims by receiving claim information upstream, and as the order comes into the lab.
-This translates into much fewer denied claims and more revenue capture downstream.
+On the other hand, an effective laboratory billing process reduces denials by receiving claim information upstream, as orders enter the lab, resulting in far fewer denials and greater revenue capture downstream.

-Lost revenue often results when labs lack advanced LIS software with integrated lab billing capabilities.
+Revenue loss often occurs when labs lack advanced LIS software with integrated lab billing capabilities.
 Causes include delayed claim submission, incomplete documentation, reimbursement errors, or incorrect coding that mismatches samples with test codes.
-These issues can be minimized with modern laboratory information systems that feature embedded, transparent laboratory billing solutions.
+Laboratories can minimize these issues with modern laboratory information systems that feature embedded, transparent laboratory billing solutions.

 The Role of Advanced Laboratory Billing Solutions

-By automating the RCM cycle, modern laboratory billing software supports directors and managers with claim follow-ups while reducing errors such as mismatched test services and medical codes.
-These systems also validate claims and confirm insurance status, ensuring accuracy throughout the process.
+By automating the RCM cycle, modern laboratory billing platforms enable directors and managers to efficiently follow up on claims while minimizing errors, such as discrepancies in test services and medical codes.
+These powerful systems also validate claims and verify insurance status, maintaining accuracy throughout the process.

 Still, lab leaders must understand every step of sample processing and claim tracking to maintain an efficient lab billing workflow.

-Claims are ‘scrubbed’ before submission, where advanced clinical laboratory billing solutions are managed by a dedicated lab revenue cycle management team that assesses the test charges, ensures no code mismatches, and structures the claim for maximum revenue capture.
+Claims are "scrubbed" before submission, with advanced laboratory billing solutions managed by a dedicated lab revenue cycle management team that assesses test charges, ensures no code mismatches, and structures the claim for maximum revenue capture.

-Integrating Modern Laboratory Billing Solutions with Laboratory Information System Software
+The Advantages of Integrating Modern Laboratory Billing Solutions with Laboratory Information Systems

-An efficient laboratory information system software with embedded laboratory billing solutions can address various challenges during the insurance capture, claim, and collection processes.
+Modern laboratory information systems with embedded advanced laboratory billing solutions address various challenges during the insurance capture, claim, and collection processes.

-When a patient enters a healthcare system for lab testing, the medical staff captures and transfers their data into a laboratory information system, which verifies the patient’s scheduling and eligibility.
+When a patient enters a healthcare system for lab testing, medical staff capture and transfer their data to a laboratory information system, which verifies the patient's scheduling and eligibility.

-Efficient and advanced LIS systems that feature modern laboratory billing solutions also help directors and managers resubmit denied claims through real-time monitoring of claim status.
-These laboratory billing solutions also produce the reports required every three years by the Centers for Medicare & Medicaid Services (CMS) to meet financial compliance regulations.
+Efficient, advanced LIS systems that include modern laboratory billing solutions also help directors and managers resubmit denied claims through real-time claim status monitoring.
+These laboratory billing solutions also produce the reports required by the Centers for Medicare & Medicaid Services (CMS) every three years to meet financial compliance regulations.

-An LIS medical system that contains a powerful lab RCM solution improves the staff’s ability to manage and track various processes from a single interface.
-It can also integrate with a patient’s electronic health record (EHR), improving the accessibility and tracking of patient information within the health system.
+An LIS medical platform with a powerful lab RCM solution improves staff's ability to manage and track various processes from a single interface.
+It can also integrate with a patient's electronic health record (EHR), improving the accessibility and tracking of patient information within the health system.

-Laboratory information systems with advanced laboratory billing solutions should capture (at an early stage) various details about a patient’s eligibility for making an insurance claim, so questions regarding payments do not crop up in later stages.
-LIS systems with claim management solutions should also be able to track the progress of an insurance claim, and the medical LIS/lab billing system should generate timely reminders to help manage multiple payment schedules.
+Modern laboratory information systems with advanced laboratory billing solutions can capture, at an early stage, various details about a patient's eligibility to file an insurance claim, ensuring payment questions do not arise later.
+LIS systems with claim management solutions can also track the progress of an insurance claim, and the system can generate timely reminders to help manage multiple payment schedules.

-A health institution with a strong infrastructure for information technology can easily set up and maintain modern LIS software with advanced laboratory billing capabilities.
+A health institution with a robust information technology infrastructure can easily implement and maintain modern LIS software with advanced laboratory billing capabilities.

 Case Study: Summit Pathology - Achieving Laboratory Profitability Amidst Operational Pressures